Maximinodotpy/articles/032 - Conways Game Of Life/_blog/article.md

 ### Simulating the Game Of Life

-Now lets get to the center of this whole programm.
+Now lets get to the center of this whole programme.
 For this we add an event listener to the run button.
 It will set the `isRunning` variable to true so the user cant interact with the grid and we add the `is_running` class to the controls so we can apply some styling to them when the simulation is running.
 Now comes something important; In the Game of Life each tiles state is determined at the same time, so we have to keep that in mind in our code.
 Later we will cover the `simulateGeneration` function that does what is says.
 In JavaScript objects are passed by references and the only way to get fully rid of any and all connection we have to serialize the object and deserialize it with `JSON`.

 ```js
 runButton.addEventListener('pointerdown', () => {